anvilproject/anvil-portal/content/ncpi/solicitation-announcements.md

 proposed work.
 Cloud costs should not be included in your budget; however, the estimated need for and cost of cloud credits should be noted in your proposed work plan.

-#### FAQ3
+#### FAQ3 (modified 05/03/2023)

 *Question*: Which institutions/researchers are eligible to submit?\
 *Answer*: The requirement is for at least two NCPI partner systems to be actively involved and funded in each proposal.
-In addition, the lead PI should be from current NCPI system.
+In addition, the lead PI should be from a current NCPI system.
 Other institutions may be partners on the proposal.
-Each participating institution should submit a separate budget file as part of any jointly submitted proposal.
+Each participating institution should contribute a separate budget file as part of any jointly submitted proposal.

 #### FAQ4